-Definition: Configuration refers to the hardware and software settings that establish a known state with the information infrastructure and its specific functions.
-Specific values that determine how an information system should function are determined by policy.
-A policy is implemented by specifying that the information system is to function in specific ways.
+Definition: Configuration refers to hardware and software settings that establish a known state within an information infrastructure and determine how specific features of (both hardware and software) are set.
+Specific values that determine how an information system functions.
+In many cases the settings should be determined by policy.
+A policy is implemented by "toggling" a radio button, clicking on a box or entering characters during a set-up process.
 Special care must be taken when establishing settings on equipment and software that interact within a system.
-Establishing and altering the settings of hardware and software directly influence the manner in which an information system works.
-Failure to do so could increase an individual or an organization's vulnerability.
+Establishing and altering the settings of hardware and software can directly influence the manner in which an information system performs.
+Failure to pay attention to how various configuration settings interact with one another could increase an individual or an organization's vulnerability.

 Its Relevance: Hardware and software can be directed to work in a number of different ways.
-For example, messages from certain Internet addresses can be blocked from entering an information system and turned around at the perimeter of the network.
-Systems can be commanded to encrypt certain information.
-The precise manner in which each component functions must be known and documented.
+Users need to establish a "known state" for a network.
+Altering any configuration can cause a system to perform totally different and cause problems.
+For example, messages from a desired Internet address could be blocked "configured" in a way that prevents it from entering an network and be stopped at the perimeter of the network.
+The precise manner in which each system component is configured must be known and documented.